miklevin/MikeLev.in/_posts/2025-01-06-nixos-nvidia-wayland.md

 ### AI as Technical Guide

 But the LLMs assured me.
-They made me believe that Linux and video driver kernels that were compiled with improper values absolutely could, first allow GPU overheating in the first place, and second their effects to show during that low-level boot process.
+They made me believe that Linux and video driver kernels that were compiled with improper values actually could allow GPU overheating in the first place, and secondly, that their effects actually could show up during that low-level boot process.
 This was not as implausible as I thought.
+I scratched my head and was like, okay if the BLOB's you're compiling in a system rebuild are put in those magic locations that get loaded first when the hardware is turned on, like MBR (master boot records) of yore, then absolutely &#151; head-smack!
+Software low-level configures hardware!

 Of course talking to an artificial intelligence to trouble shoot a problem like this seems equally implausible, but there I was doing it.
 Open minds and pushing